“Do you think we’ll still have prom?” Life in the COVID-19 pandemic

 With many things falling outside of your control right now, monitoring your outlook can be one thing you can control.

 Megan Celestina works with teens and adults at Elevate while completing her Master of Counseling degree at ASU.
-She is excited to lead our QuaranTEENed groups for middle school and high school students at Elevate and is passionate about empowering others to recognize their strengths and abilities.
+She is excited to lead several of our groups for middle school and high school students at Elevate and is passionate about empowering others to recognize their strengths and abilities.
 Megan sees reason, humor, support, and creativity as essential tools towards personal growth.
 To connect with Megan for more support, contact Elevate here.